ministryofjustice/modernisation-platform-configuration-management/ansible/roles/nomis-goldengate-19c/EXTRACT_START_OPTIONS_USAGE.md

 ## Overview

 This guide explains how to control when GoldenGate Extract processes begin processing redo logs.
-You can start from the current point (default), or from a specific point in time using CSN, SCN, or timestamp.
+You can start from the current point (default), or from a specific point in time using SCN, or timestamp.

+The extracts must be stopped and unregistered before running a new registion task.

 ## Extract Start Options